 How is this course taught and assessed?

 Our courses are taught through a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.

-The degree is assessed by a combination of written examinations, coursework and presentations over the second and third years, including a dissertation on a topic of your choice.
+The degree is assessed by a combination of written examinations, coursework and presentations, including a dissertation on a topic of your choice.

 What are my career prospects?

-Graduating with the words, 'with Quantitative Research Methods' in your degree title will give a clear signal to employers about the training you have received.
-It will enhance your employability in many sectors such as policy making, business and commerce, where the ability to produce and analyse data is crucial.
-Many standard social science degrees do not include these skills, certainly not to this level.
+Graduating with the words ‘with Quantitative Research Methods’ in your degree title will give a clear signal to employers about the training you have received.
+This will enhance your employability in many sectors such as policymaking and business and commerce, where the ability to produce and analyse data is crucial.

 Important disclaimer information about our courses.